sefirosweb/minecraftLegion/README.md

 # minecraftLegion
 Minecraft multipurpose bot

-This project are based on mineflayer & PrismarineJS repository
+This project are based on <a href="https://github.com/PrismarineJS/mineflayer">mineflayer</a> & PrismarineJS repository

 This program is part of the 3 of this project,
 Each part can be run independently,